 Source: My Life Path

-This is why when scheduling a meeting, you should emphasise on the point that it will be concise.
+This is why when scheduling a meeting, you should emphasis on the point that it will be concise.
 You can even set strict time limits so nobody’s time ends up being wasted.

 Once a meeting is scheduled and its agenda set, you can send out a message to employees telling them that each one them who is attending the meeting will have a maximum time limit of 3 to 4 minutes to present their point.
 This saves time and brings focus on the important points in the meeting.